65 Seconds: How Cordial Spider Turns One Click Into Total Account Takeover

 Exactly 65 seconds after the initial sign-in, the attacker registered a new phone as a Microsoft Authenticator device on the VP's account.
 The enrollment took 18 seconds from start to finish.
 A pre-staged Android phone, Authenticator app already installed, QR code scanned the instant the session was live.

 Why does this matter?
 Because a stolen session cookie expires.
 A registered MFA device does not.
-The attacker now had permanent, independent authentication capability: the VP's password (captured during phishing) plus their own MFA device.
+The attacker now had permanent, independent authentication capability: the VP's password (captured during the AitM relay) plus their own MFA device.
 Session revocation, cookie clearing, even forcing a password reset would not lock them out as long as that device remained registered.

 The indicators that this device was purpose-built were clear in hindsight: